FabienTregan/TheOldManGlitch/readme.md

 ### What to do when you find a Reuse After Free

 > So we now have found a RAF.
-When we have this kind of bad pattern, it would be fun to find something in the game that any writes any values here, which will later be used as if they were legit Pokémon descriptions.
+When we have this kind of bad pattern, we want to find something in the game that writes any value here which will later be used as if they were legit Pokémon descriptions.
+Possibly some values we can control.
 >
 > There is one place in the code that write to `D887`: it is when you link two GameBoys to play Player versus Player.
 It writes the name of the other player here.
 But that's not interesting to us because once you entered the PvP mode, you can not go back to normal game.
 You need to reset the GameBoy, which resets all memory.
 >